mosip/documentation/docs/Build-and-Deploy.md

 # Deploy
 ## Sandbox deployment
-[Multi-VM Sandbox Installer](https://github.com/mosip/mosip-infra/tree/master/deployment/sandbox-v2) is a completely automated deployer that packs all MOSIP modules in a Kuberentes cluster of virtual machines that may be either on cloud or on-premise.
+[Multi-VM Sandbox Installer](https://github.com/mosip/mosip-infra/tree/master/deployment/sandbox-v2) is a completely automated deployer that packs all MOSIP modules in a Kubernetes cluster of virtual machines that may be either on cloud or on-premise.
 The automation is written in Ansible and Helm.

 ## Production deployment - Cell based approach
 * [Architecture diagram](https://github.com/mosip/mosip-infra/blob/master/deployment/production/images/mosip-cell-deployment.jpg)